A couple owner comments about Dolby Vision flickering problems with some Kino Lorber 4K discs saying no change.

 Scratched Discs Sensitivity:

 My UB420 seems more sensitive to scratched discs than the Sony X800.
-(I've not tested again with new firmware 1.76, but doubt that matters.)
+(I've not tested again with firmware 1.82, but doubt that matters.)
 My "Mummy Returns" 4K disc has major scratches, with 2 long scratches across almost the entire disc.
 (Many complaints on scratched discs from the 4K Mummy Trilogy's cardboard sleeve packaging.)
 It had more severe playback problems in the UB420 than in the Sony X800, although both players had freezing/skipping problems due to the disc's condition.
 (This is why I avoid cardboard sleeve packaging, especially with 4K discs.)
 That 4K scratched disc is (so far) the only one I've had a problem with in the UB420.
 (My previous Panasonic DMP-BDT500 was also very prone to problems with scratched discs.)

 Badly Scratched Disc Tip: